Compassion and kindness help bridge the language gap

 The Korean-English language differences are a challenge, yet Kirkscey is learning ways to communicate with others at Jumin Church and in her work placement at the Welfare Center.
 Each day the meal team provides small, generous, compassionate acts of service, like serving lunch to about 100 elderly people in the community.

-“Part of the YAV program is ‘Embracing the Ambiguity,’” Kirkscey recently wrote in her blog, “At first, I thought this meant not having a set schedule, not being told where you’re going when you get in a car, not understanding instructions.”
+“Part of the YAV program is ‘Embracing the Ambiguity,’” Kirkscey said.
+“At first, I thought this meant not having a set schedule, not being told where you’re going when you get in a car, not understanding instructions.”

 More importantly, she wrote, it also means “being open and engaging.
 Trying.
 Allowing your actions to speak for themselves and trusting that other people have good intentions behind their actions as well.”